-Stanley Spencer (1891-1959), Adoration of Old Men, 1937, 90.6 × 110.5 cm, New Walk Museum & Art Gallery
+Stanley Spencer, Adoration of Old Men, 1937, 90.6 × 110.5 cm, New Walk Museum & Art Gallery

-- They were painted around the time of his divorce to Hilda Carline in May 1937 and his disastrous marriage to Patricia Preece just a week later.
-Spencer said that he would have preferred to be married to both of them. - Of this painting Spencer said, "I am the girls and I have imagined a girl who is supposed to be me and have my feelings sexually.
+- This is a companion to Adoration of Girls (private collection) and both are part of a Last Judgement series.
+Spencer's vision of the Last Judgement translated into scenes of everyday life, coupled with his unorthodox views on sex and love brought him into conflict with the establishment of the day. - They were painted around the time of his divorce to Hilda Carline in May 1937 and his disastrous marriage to Patricia Preece just a week later.
+Spencer said that he would have preferred to be married to both of them.
+Of this painting Spencer said, "I am the girls and I have imagined a girl who is supposed to be me and have my feelings sexually.
 The thing that is prompting their awe is the joy of the thought of going to bed with any of them [i.e. the old men]". - Several of the old men are loosely based on his father William Spencer, who the family called 'Pa'.
 His father was passionate about music and made a precarious living teaching music and playing the organ in church.
 His family of eight children lived in Cookham so are sometimes regarded as 'country-folk'.
 This was not true as it was an intellectual family that produced a knight, two professors, a concert violinist, a well-known professional magician, the Director of the National Building Institute, an Oxford graduate killed in the First World War, and the wife of a Cambridge don.